zlstringham/libbyond/crc32/README.md

 # CRC-32/BYOND

-BYOND's CRC algorithm is a non-bit reflected 32-bit checksum with polynomial 0xAF which does not XOR out.
+BYOND's CRC algorithm is a non-bit-reflected 32-bit checksum with polynomial 0xAF which does not XOR out.

 ## Benchmarks